yjunechoe/jlme/README.md

 ### More with `{JuliaConnectoR}`

-While `{jlme}` users will typically not need to interact with `{JuliaConnectoR}` directly, it may be useful for extending `{jlme}` features with other packages in the Julia modelling ecosystem.
-A simple way to do that is to use `juliaImport()`, which creates makeshift bindings to Julia libraries.
+While users will typically not need to interact with `{JuliaConnectoR}` directly, it may be useful for extending `{jlme}` features with other packages in the Julia modelling ecosystem.
+A simple way to do that is to use `juliaImport()`, which creates makeshift bindings to any Julia library.

-For example, to replicate a workflow using [`Effects.empairs`](https://beacon-biosignals.github.io/Effects.jl/dev/emmeans/) for post-hoc pairwise comparisons:
+Here’s an example replicating a workflow using [`Effects.empairs`](https://beacon-biosignals.github.io/Effects.jl/dev/emmeans/) for post-hoc pairwise comparisons: